 Humanism is an ethical philosophy or way of life based on human experience, that calls for a commitment to the betterment of humanity through compassion, reason, the methods of science, respect for the environment, and a democratic, inclusive politics.

 Humanist ceremonies are informed by humanist core values and principles.
 Whether marriage or memorial, ceremonies are secular in form and content.
 No two humanist ceremonies are the same because each one is composed to reflect the unique character and personalities of the participants.

-Since the ceremony can take place anywhere, the imagination is set free to make the ceremony very special and unique in every respect.
-Again, there is no prescribed form or text other than the legal elements.
+Since a Humanist ceremony can take place at any location – such as your home, a restaurant, a park, or an art gallery, for instance), the imagination is set free to make the ceremony very special and unique in every respect.
+Again, there is no prescribed form or text other than the legal elements as proscribed by the Marriage Act of Ontario.
 Ceremonies are written especially for the couple or sometimes by the couple themselves.
 Family members or friends often take part and children, if they are playing a role, add a special sparkle to the day.

-The humanist marriage ceremony requires some thought and reflection because it loses meaning if it does not identify the couple as individuals who have come together in love and respect and with confidence in each other, each one bringing to the marriage their own qualities and talents.
+A humanist marriage ceremony requires thought and reflection, because it identifies the couple as individuals who have come together in love and respect and with confidence in each other, each one bringing to the marriage their own qualities and talents.

 A Baby Naming ceremony is an opportunity for the parents to introduce their baby to the circle of family, friends and community that will help to guide the child as they grow to maturity.
 In naming the baby in a formal ceremony, the parents are acknowledging that the community has a duty and responsibility to care for all of its members.
 And the circle of family and friends that represent the community acknowledge their wish to be involved.
-Best of all, a Baby Naming ceremony is a joyous gathering that celebrates the life of the child and the life of the community with readings, music, pledges, gifts, good food , toasts and fun.
+Bestof all, a Baby Naming ceremony is a joyous gathering that celebrates the life of the child and the life of the community.